pakesson/tt_simon_spi/docs/info.md

 This is a Tiny Tapeout ASIC project implementing the SIMON64/128 lightweight block cipher with an SPI interface.

+SIMON is a family of lightweight block ciphers published by the NSA in 2013, designed for efficient hardware implementation.
+Its sister family, SPECK, similarly targets software efficiency.
+This project implements SIMON64/128, which is a variant of SIMON using 64-bit blocks and 128-bit keys.

 This project has not been hardened against side-channels or other cryptographic attacks.
 That could potentially be an interesting follow-up project.

-The ASIC implementation also includes some art of a secure chip, on metal layers 1 and 2, as can be seen in this 3D render:
+The ASIC implementation also includes an image illustrating a secure chip, on metal layers 1 and 2, as can be seen in this 3D render:

 ![GDS render](gds_3d_viewer.png)